applied-science/mitte/README.md

 # mitte
 An nREPL adapter for evaluating CLJS in MarkLogic

+## Requirements

+- Node.js (tested with v12)
+- Clojure (tested with 1.10.0)
+- MarkLogic Server (tested with 10.0-1)

+## Quickstart

+1. Run `clj -m mitte.core` to start an nrepl server process - the nrepl port will be printed to the screen.
+2. Connect to that nrepl port and evaluate `(mitte.core/cljs-repl)` to begin the ClojureScript-in-MarkLogic session.

 ## Usage

 `mitte.core` provides the high-level API.
-Evaluate `cljs-repl` to turn an `nrepl` connection into a ClojureScript REPL connected to your local MarkLogic database (this nrepl connection must have [piggieback](https://github.com/nrepl/piggieback) middleware installed.)
-Evaluate `restart-server` to start an independent `nrepl` server that already has the appropriate middleware.
-The `nrepl` port will be printed to the screen.
+Evaluate `restart-server` to start an `nrepl` server; the port will be printed to the screen and written to the `.nrepl-port` file.
+Evaluate `cljs-repl`to turn an `nrepl` connection into a ClojureScript REPL connected to your local MarkLogic database (this nrepl connection must have [piggieback](https://github.com/nrepl/piggieback) middleware installed.)

 Default settings expect a MarkLogic server at port `8000` with a user `admin-local`, password `admin`.